 Bob Gordon is staging a new Broadway Show, but he is short of money.
 He gets an offer of money by the young widow Lillian, if she can dance in his new show.
 Bert Keeler, a newspaper man, ...
 See full summary »

 Al Howard may be a star on Broadway, but he is no longer welcomed by any producer.
 It seems that he just trots off to Mexico any time he wants causing shows to close and producers to lose ...
 See full summary »

-One of over 700 Paramount Productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+One of over seven hundred Paramount Pictures productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
 See more »

 7 of 7 people found this review helpful.